 Input box Description

 Server The address of the e-mail server.

 Port The port used by the e-mail server.

-User name r name Name used by the firewall to log in to the e-mail server.
+Input box Description User name name Name used by the firewall to log in to the e-mail server.
 Password Password used by the firewall to log in to the e-mail server.

 You can test your settings by using the button Send test mail.
 A dialog opens where you can enter a recipient address.
 You then click the send button.

-If you are using a relay server, please note that the subsequent status message only tells you if the relay server accepted the e-mail.
+$(\mathbf{I})$ If you are using a relay server, please note that the subsequent status message only tells you if the relay server accepted the e-mail.
 If the relay server is unable to deliver the message, this can only be seen on the relay server itself.